 Where to Buy Fill Dirt and Delivery Considerations

 Once you understand the need for fill dirt, the next question is where to buy dirt suitable for your project.
-There are several avenues to buy fill dirt, each with its considerations:
+There are several avenues to buy fill dirt, each with its own considerations:

 - Local Quarries and Gravel Yards: Many quarries or landscape supply companies sell fill dirt by the cubic yard.
 This dirt may be a byproduct of other operations or soil from construction sites.
 You can usually call and ask for “fill dirt”, and they’ll quote a price per cubic yard or per truckload.
 If you need a large quantity, these suppliers are convenient because they have the equipment to load and deliver it.
 When buying dirt from such suppliers, ask about its quality.